Let’s be honest, as you first start using dilators, it can be an uncomfortable and deeply unsexy experience.

 Although the vaginismus journey can be full of discomfort and pain at times, sometimes this is something that can cause the fullest healing for both our bodies and minds.

-By experiencing the discomfort, recognising the feeling and then working with your body to relax, heal and embody pleasure to the fullest, you can easily regain control of your vagnial muscles without needing to rely on numbing cream.
+By experiencing the discomfort, recognizing the feeling, and then working with your body to relax, heal, and embody pleasure to the fullest, you can easily regain control of your vagnial muscles without needing to rely on numbing cream.

-No matter what choice you make, I would invite you to follow your curiosity in exploring your options and making sure you do thorough research and follow your gut feeling on what the right help is for you.
+No matter what choice you make, I invite you to follow your curiosity, explore your options, do thorough research, and trust your gut when deciding on the right help for you.

 – Katrin, with Love